istio/istio.io/content/en/docs/ops/best-practices/traffic-management/index.md

 creating a `VirtualService` with a default route for every service, right from the start, is generally considered a best practice in Istio.

-Even if you intially have only one version of a service, as soon as you decide to deploy a second version, you need to have a routing rule in place **before** the new version is started, to prevent it from immediately receiving traffic in an uncontrolled way.
+Even if you initially have only one version of a service, as soon as you decide to deploy a second version, you need to have a routing rule in place **before** the new version is started, to prevent it from immediately receiving traffic in an uncontrolled way.